 The continent of Laurentia was at the time separated by an ocean from a smaller continent called Avalonia, carrying the rocks that now underlie England and Wales.
 430 million years ago Avalonia collided obliquely with the margin of Laurentia, and Scotland and England were united along a line very close to the present-day border.

 The oblique collision led to the Scandian orogeny and caused faults with sideways relative movement to develop along the edge of Laurentia.
 The Great Glen fault is the largest of these.
 The Moine rocks of the Northern Highland terrane and the Dalradian rocks of the Grampian terrane have moved laterally as much as 500 km relative to each other along the line of the fault, which continued to move for at least 50 million years.

-The mountains we see in Lochaber are the eroded roots of the Caledonian mountain chain, created over 400 million years ago.
-This ancient mountain range had peaks as high as parts of the present-day Himalaya, and extended for over 5,000 kilometres across a vast continent.
+The mountains we see in mainland Lochaber are the eroded roots of the Caledonian mountain chain, formed over 400 million years ago.
+The peaks were then as high as parts of the present-day Himalaya, and extended for over 5,000 kilometres across a vast continent.